Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

 ## Files explained

-- `00-defaults.conf` - configuration not touching resolvers.
-Enables DNSSEC
+- `00-defaults.conf` - configuration that should be used everywhere.
-  (regardless of systemd-resolved not handling it properly), enables opportunistic DoT and caching.
+  Enables DNSSEC (regardless of systemd-resolved not handling it properly), enables opportunistic DoT, caching and local DNS servers.
 - `dot-*.conf` - configuration to use the DNS provider with DNS-over-TLS.
 If captive portals are a concern, `DNSOverTLS=no`.
+At least one of these should be used in addition to `00-defaults.conf`
 - `README.md` - you are reading it right now.

 ## General commentary